18F/ux-guide/_pages/research/plan-research.md

 Research planning is crucial for making the most of users’ time.
 It often takes 1-2 weeks of dedicated time, and can include many conversations about goals, expectations, and logistics.

 ## Write a research plan

 The research plan should help the whole team get to a shared understanding of what you're hoping to accomplish and how you'll get there.
-[Research plan template]({{ site.baseurl }}/resources/research-plan/)
+Feel free to utilize our [research plan template]({{ site.baseurl }}/resources/research-plan/).

 This document should make clear:

 - What big questions are you trying to answer?
 What should this research help you do?
 - What kinds of research will do you?
 What methods will you use?
-Is it generative research?
-Stakeholder interviews?
-Usability testing?
-- How many people are you hoping to talk to?
+- How many people are you hoping to learn from?
 This can be a wide range, but should help set expectations for scale; 5-8 interviews is a very different undertaking than 30+ sessions.
 For explaining _why_ 5-8 usability sessions can be enough, this article is always helpful: [Why You Only Need to Test with 5 Users](https://www.nngroup.com/articles/why-you-only-need-to-test-with-5-users/).
-- How will you find participants?
+- How will you find people to learn from?
 What’s the plan for recruiting them?
 Sometimes you’ll want to start on recruiting even before your plan is finalized, because it’s a common timeline torpedo.
   + todo: Expand on recruiting, esp what to do if recruiting doesn't go as planned/if you can't find enough participants.
 I.e. get contacts through the partner agency, get contacts through previous participants, email listservs, etc.
 - When do you know you’re done with this round/sprint of research?

-**Here are a few research tactics we use a lot at 18F:**
+**Here are a few research methods we use a lot at 18F:**

-_Choose research methods that are appropriate for the product and project; this is just to note what we have the most patterns for._
+_Choose research methods that are appropriate for your product and project; this is just to note what we use most often._

 - Generative [stakeholder or user interviews](https://methods.18f.gov/#stakeholder-and-user-interviews) (remember to be clear about which you’re doing, and target questions and synthesis accordingly)
 - Remote [contextual inquiry](https://methods.18f.gov/#contextual-inquiry) or [usability testing](https://methods.18f.gov/#usability-testing)